Albert-Gao/blog/source/_posts/how-to-auto-bind-props-by-using-react-element.md

 Hope it helps.

 And, if you have interests, check my new lib [`veasy`](https://github.com/Albert-Gao/veasy):

->A comprehensive react form solution which aims to eliminate all tedious logic. :)
+> A comprehensive react form solution which aims to eliminate all tedious logic. :)

 It uses the auto bind strategy to recursively bind the state to each component which includes in the `schema`.

 Thanks for reading. :)

+Follow me (<a href='https://twitter.com/albertgao' target="_blank" rel="noopener noreferrer">albertgao</a>) on twitter, if you want to hear more about my interesting ideas.